Jainism: Cosmology: substance, time, and realms

 The universe itself is structurally divided into three realms, or lokas: the Urdhva Loka (upper world of heavenly beings), the Madhya Loka (middle world of humans, animals, and plants), and the Adho Loka (lower world of hellish beings).
 All unliberated souls, including gods and demons, transmigrate through these three realms based on their karma.

-Epistemology (Philosophy of Knowledge)
+Epistemology

 Jain philosophy accepts three reliable means of knowledge (pramana).
 It holds that correct knowledge is based on perception (pratyaksa), inference (anumana), and testimony (sabda or the word of scriptures).
 These ideas are elaborated in Jain texts such as Tattvarthasūtra, Parvacanasara, Nandi and Anuyogadvarini.
 Some Jain texts add analogy (upamana) as the fourth reliable means, in a manner similar to epistemological theories found in other Indian religions.

 In Jainism, jnāna (knowledge) is said to be of five kinds—mati jñāna (sensory knowledge), śrutu jñāna (scriptural knowledge), avadhi jñāna (clairvoyance), manah prayāya Jñāna (telepathy) and kevala jnana (omniscience).
 According to the Jain text Tattvartha sūtra, the first two are indirect knowledge, and the remaining three are direct knowledge.